-The Group assesses at each balance sheet date whether a financial asset is impaired.
+The Group assesses whether a financial asset is impaired at each date of the statement of financial position.

 Financial assets carried at amortized costs

 If there is objective evidence that an impairment loss on loans and receivables and held-to-maturity investments carried at amortized cost has been incurred, the amount of the loss is measured as the difference between the asset's carrying amount and the present value of estimated future cash flows (excluding future credit losses that have been incurred) discounted at the financial asset's original effective interest rate (i.e. the effective interest rate computed at initial recognition).
 The carrying amount of the asset is reduced and the amount of the loss is recognized in the statement of comprehensive income/(loss).
 Objective evidence of impairment of loans and receivables exists if the counter-party is experiencing significant financial difficulty, there is a breach of contract, concessions are granted to the counter-party that would not normally be granted, or it is probable that the counter-party will enter into bankruptcy or a financial reorganization.